-The financial statements have been prepared in accordance with The financial statements are prepared in accordance with IFRS for SMEs Accounting Standard as issued by the International Accounting Standards Boardand the requirements of the Companies Act No. 71 of 2008.
+The financial statements have been prepared in accordance with the IFRS for SMEs Accounting Standard as issued by the International Accounting Standards Board, and the requirements of the Companies Act No. 71 of 2008.
 The financial statements have been prepared on the historical cost basis of accounting, and the following principal accounting policies.
 The financial statements are presented in South African Rand.
 These accounting policies are consistent with the previous period.